everscale-org/docs/src/validate/getting-started.md

 - [**Run Validator**](run-validator/) - here you can find information explaining how to launch a validation node in prod or testnet, as well as learn all additional information regarding this topic.

 - [**Depools**](depools/) - in this section you can find information on interaction with DePools.
-More on this, you can read in the [Concept section](../concept/everscale-overview/decentralization/debot-specifications.md).
+More on this, you can read in the [Learn section](../learn/everscale-overview/decentralization/debot-specifications.md).

 ## Help and News